Monte-Inc/nvidia-ai-virtual-assistant/evaluations/Plan.md

 ---

-### Category 2: Return Status Lookup 🔲 NOT YET IMPLEMENTED
+### Category 2: Return Status Lookup ✅ IMPLEMENTED

 **User Goal**: Check the status of an existing return (NOT initiate a new one).